ilkoTheTiger/Titan-Operations/README.md

 14. In a bit it's going to say **Your Google Account is Ready**, press **Not Now**
 ![Step 15](https://github.com/ilkoTheTiger/Titan-Operations/blob/main/pics/RegisterGoogleAccount/Step15.JPG)

-15. You'll be prompted to enable **Smart features**, select **Turn off smart features** and on the next step **Turn off features** as it may filter emails or auto-create events in our Service Providers calendar
+15. You'll be prompted to enable **Smart features**, select **Turn off smart features** as it may filter emails or auto-create events in our Service Providers calendar
 ![Step 16](https://github.com/ilkoTheTiger/Titan-Operations/blob/main/pics/RegisterGoogleAccount/Step16.JPG)

 16. On the next step **Turn off features**